teufelaudio/code-katas/legacy/tennis-refactoring/README.md

 design.
 You should also prepare to talk to your boss about the value of this refactoring work, over and above the extra billable hours.

+There are three versions of this refactoring kata, each with their own design smells and challenges.
+I suggest you start with the first one, with the class "TennisGame1".
+The test suite provided is fairly comprehensive, and fast to run.
+You should not need to change the tests, only run them often as you refactor.

 ## Tennis Kata

 Tennis has a rather quirky scoring system, and to newcomers it can be a little difficult to keep track of.
 The tennis